 In late 2014, ADT and a number of other trusted alarm security companies once again took action against the door to door alarm salesmen who misled homeowners and have tarnished the reputation of many organizations in the security alarm industry.
 By raising awareness of these scams among consumers and law enforcement officials, and actively prosecuting companies who were accused of misleading ADT customers, they revived the industry’s ongoing efforts to stop security alarm sales scams.

-Prove That Your Alarm Company is Reputable
+How to Prove That Your Alarm Company is Reputable

 1. Display Your Organization’s Professional Industry Membership Affiliations